inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 thumbnail = "/img/rust_schemes/criterion_screenshot_preview.png"
 +++

 [Previously](https://recursion.wtf/posts/rust_schemes/), we introduced a method for writing performant stack safe recursion in Rust for a single recursive data structure.
-This post covers the core ideas used to implement a _single_ recursion backend that can collapse or expand any recursive data structure.
+This post uses the same ideas to implement a _single_ recursion backend that can collapse or expand any recursive data structure.

 <!--more-->